Virginie Razzano: 2009

 In her first match of the year, Razzano was defeated by Barbora Záhlavová-Strýcová in the first round in Auckland.
-At the Moorilla Hobart International, Razzano reached the semifinal where she lost to Petra Kvitová.
-Ranked fifty-six at the Australian Open, Razzano beat Jarmila Gajdošová and fourteenth seeded Patty Schnyder en route to the third round, where she lost to eighteenth seed Dominika Cibulková.
+At the Hobart International, Razzano reached the semifinal where she lost to Petra Kvitová.
+Ranked 56 at the Australian Open, Razzano beat Jarmila Gajdošová and 14th seeded Patty Schnyder en route to the third round, where she lost to 18th seed Dominika Cibulková.

-Razzano fell in the first round of the Open GDF Suez to Anastasia Pavlyuchenkova.
+Razzano fell in the first round of the Open GdF Suez to Anastasia Pavlyuchenkova.
 However, she rebounded at the Dubai Tennis Championships.
-She advanced to the final after victories over Kateryna Bondarenko, second seed Dinara Safina, Daniela Hantuchová, fifth seed Vera Zvonareva, and sixteenth seed Kaia Kanepi.
+She advanced to the final after victories over Kateryna Bondarenko, second seed Dinara Safina, Daniela Hantuchová, fifth seed Vera Zvonareva, and 16h seed Kaia Kanepi.
 She was defeated in the final by sixth seed Venus Williams.

-In March, Razzano competed at the BNP Paribas Open in Indian Wells.
-After beating Evgeniya Rodina in her first-round match, she was forced to retire during her second-round match against eighteenth seed Kaia Kanepi due to a back injury.
-Razzano fell in the first round of the Sony Ericsson Open to qualifier Julia Görges.
+In March, Razzano competed at the Indian Wells Open.
+After beating Evgeniya Rodina, she was forced to retire during her second-round match against 18th seed Kaia Kanepi due to a back injury.
+Razzano fell in the first round of the Miami Open to qualifier Julia Görges.

 At Ponte Vedra Beach, Razzano defeated Akgul Amanmuradova in the first round, but lost in the second round to second seed and eventual champion Caroline Wozniacki.
 Razzano reached the quarterfinals of Charleston as the 13th seed, but lost again to Wozniacki, again in straight sets.
-She was defeated in the second round of the Internazionali BNL d'Italia by world No. 1 and eventual champion Dinara Safina.
+She was defeated in the second round of the Internazionali d'Italia by world No. 1 and eventual champion, Dinara Safina.
 She lost to Elena Vesnina in the second round of Madrid.

-At the French Open, Razzano was unseeded and defeated former world No. 5 Daniela Hantuchová in the first round.
+At the French Open, Razzano was unseeded and defeated former world No. 5, Daniela Hantuchová, in the first round.
 She then thrashed 18th seed Anabel Medina Garrigues in two sets, in the second round and beat Tathiana Garbin in the third round in two tight sets.
 She lost in the fourth round to 30th seed Samantha Stosur.
 As a result of these wins, Razzano's ranking improved to world No. 26.